 Human Resources Director

 After graduating from law school, Richard began practicing family law, specializing in defending suits for termination of parental rights as a staff attorney at the Legal Aid Society of Central Texas from 1983 to 1989.
-Richard has worked for DRTx for almost thirty years.
+Richard has worked for DRTx for almost 30 years.
 He has represented persons with disabilities in a wide range of individual and systemic cases.
 He has worked on numerous legislative and public policy issues dealing with education, mental health, foster care, guardianship and juvenile justice.

-Karen has more than 15 years of experience as a financial professional, with many of those years serving in the non-profit sector.
-For more than five years she was an auditor of both non-profit and governmental organizations, and the remainder of her experience was as Chief of Budget for the US Air Force.
-Karen is a CPA and holds a Bachelors of Science in Electrical Engineering and Computer Applications from the University of Texas at San Antonio and both a Masters in Business Administration and Masters of Science in Accounting from Northeastern University in Boston.
+Karen has more than 20 years of experience as a financial professional, with many of those years serving in the nonprofit sector.
+For more than five years she was an auditor of both nonprofit and governmental organizations, and the remainder of her experience was as Chief of Budget for the US Air Force.
+Karen is a CPA and holds a Bachelor of Science in Electrical Engineering and Computer Applications from the University of Texas at San Antonio and both a Masters in Business Administration and Masters of Science in Accounting from Northeastern University in Boston.
 She has a strong working knowledge of our MIP Fund Accounting software and many years of experience in management, accounting, auditing, budgeting, financial analysis and modeling, internal controls, government grants, and knowledge of GAAP, Government Accounting Standards, and OMB Circulars A-133, A-110 and A-122.